-You may take a deduction for the Indiana portion of the federal net operating loss deduction you added back on line 2 of Schedule 1.
-(This will be a net operating loss deduction from an earlier year(s) carried forward to 2009.)
+You may take a deduction for the Indiana portion of the federal net operating loss deduction (NOL) you added back on line 2 of Schedule 1.
+(This will be a net operating loss deduction from an earlier year(s) carried forward to 2010.)
 Write the amount you deduct as a positive figure.
-Enclose the following with your tax return:

-- A copy of the federal Form 1040 from the loss year;

-- Schedule A from federal Form 1045, and

-- A completed Indiana Schedule IT-40NOL.
+Enclose Schedule A from federal Form 1045 and a completed Indiana Schedule IT-40NOL when claiming this deduction.